rocketacademy/sarah-classic/class-exercises/day-7-arrays-and-loops.md

 Today we will practise arrays with occasional loops through the game of Mad Libs.
 Note that loops may not be necessary for every exercise.
 If you're unfamiliar with Mad Libs, please read the Wikipedia description [here](https://en.wikipedia.org/wiki/Mad_Libs).

 For the 1st exercise, make a copy of the [starter code](https://github.com/rocketacademy/basics-starter-code) as per instructions in [4.2: Our First Program](../4-getting-started-with-code/4.2-our-first-program.md#setup).
 For subsequent exercises, feel free to comment out your previous code and create a new `main` function for the current exercise.
-Reminder to `npm install` to activate ESLint!
 Please switch driver and navigator each app.

 {% hint style="warning" %}
 When cloning, put each app in a separate folder, like the folder structure in [Required Hardware and Software](../course-logistics/required-hardware-and-software.md#folder-structure-for-coding-basics).
 This is to avoid Git repos inside Git repos, which can cause problems with Git.